andyfischer/circa/docs/technical/object_model.md

 Circa's object model uses a pluggable type system and tagged pointers.
 A type is defined by creating a Type object, and adding functions to its slots to control its behavior.
 The type system is meant to be pluggable and flat; inheritance and complex type hierarchies are discouraged.
-(There is some limited support for metaclasses)
+(Though there is some support for metaclasses)

 Values are held by TaggedValue objects, which look like this: